-Appreciate current issues in social life and evaluate a range of different approaches to them (SB 2.1 - assessing perspectives).
+- Appreciate current issues in social life, criminality, criminalisation and criminal justice and evaluate a range of different approaches to them (SB 2.1 assessing perspectives). - Challenge received explanations of topics and controversies in social life, criminality, criminalisation and criminal justice (SB 2.1,2.3, 2.4 assessing perspectives, evaluating evidence & developing reasoned arguments)

-- Challenge received explanations of topics and controversies in social life (SB 2.1,2.3, - 2.4 assessing perspectives, evaluating evidence & developing reasoned arguments) - Gather, retrieve and synthesise information from a number of different sources in order to understand the complexities of issues in social life (SB 2.2 - collecting information). - Analyse and interpret critically different kinds of research evidence (SB 2.3 evaluating evidence). - Analyse cultural products such as films, TV programmes, pop music and so on (SB - 3.3 using different methods). - Demonstrate a capability for accurate exposition and critical analysis of research findings in a wide variety of different contexts (SB 3.2 reporting empirical findings). - Produce accurate exposition and critical analysis of research findings in a wide variety of different contexts (SB 3.2 reporting empirical findings). - Demonstrate a basic and practical acquaintance with a range of research methods including quantitative and qualitative methods such as questionnaires, surveys, secondary analysis, such as, semiotics, discourse analysis, interviews, participant observation, questionnaires, interviews and so on (SB 3.3,3.4 - using different methods & investigating sociological questions.). - Demonstrate a capacity to analyse and interpret critically different kinds of research evidence (SB 2.3 - evaluating evidence). - Undertake and present sociological research in a preliminary way (SB 3.7, 3.5 undertaking scholarly work & awareness of ethical issues). - Relate sociological knowledge to issues of social, public and civic policy, particularly in the policy areas of Media, Human Rights, the environment, the city and Europe (SB 3.7 - relating sociological analysis to policy issues) - Produce, manage and manipulate quantitative data. - Use intermediate & advanced techniques of quantitative analysis in your own work and evaluate these in the work of others - Work with different types of real world quantitative data, including developing a sensitivity to the demands of academic and extra-academic data users/producers - Demonstrate the ability to develop quantitative analysis in response to disciplinary questions and to represent quantitative data visually, in written form and verbally
+- Gather, retrieve and synthesise information from a number of different sources in order to understand the complexities of issues in social life (SB 2.2 collecting information). - Analyse and interpret critically different kinds of research evidence (SB 2.3 evaluating evidence). - Demonstrate a capability for accurate exposition and critical analysis of research findings in a wide variety of different contexts (SB 3.2 reporting empirical findings). - Produce accurate exposition and critical analysis of research findings in a wide variety of different contexts (SB 3.2 reporting empirical findings). - Demonstrate a basic and practical acquaintance with a range of research methods including quantitative and qualitative methods such as questionnaires, surveys, secondary analysis, such as, semiotics, discourse analysis, interviews, participant observation, questionnaires, interviews and so on (SB 3.3,3.4 - using different methods & investigating sociological questions.). - Undertake and present sociological and criminological research in a preliminary way (SB 3.7, 3.5 - undertaking scholarly work & awareness of ethical issues). - Relate sociological and criminological knowledge to issues of social, public and civic policy (SB 3.7 - relating sociological analysis to policy issues) - Produce, manage and manipulate quantitative data. - Use intermediate & advanced techniques of quantitative analysis in your own work and evaluate these in the work of others - Work with different types of real world quantitative data, including developing a sensitivity to the demands of academic and extra-academic data users/producers - Demonstrate the ability to develop quantitative analysis in response to disciplinary questions and to represent quantitative data visually, in written form and verbally